AbdullahMQarni/QRCodeGenerator/README.md

+# Description of project

+A simple website that converts URL to QR Code Just to learn and refresh React.js basics.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).